Symmetries of equivariant Khovanov-Rozansky homology: Homological background

 The category $\mc{C}^H(A)$ is triangulated.
 By construction, there is a factorization of the forgetful functor

 Let us briefly comment on the triangulated structure of the relative homotopy category $\mc{C}^H(A)$.
-By construction, the homological shift functors, denoted $t^i$ for $i\in Z$, are inherited from the shift functors on $\mc{C}(A\# H)$, which shift complexes one step to the left or right.
+By construction, the homological shift functors, denoted $t^i$ for $i\in \mathbb{Z}$, are inherited from the shift functors on $\mc{C}(A\# H)$, which shift complexes $i$ steps to the left if $i\geq 0$, and $-i$ steps to the right if $i<0$.

 For the usual homotopy category $\mc{C}(A)$ of an algebra, standard distinguished triangles arise from short exact sequences

 of $A$-modules that are termwise split exact.
 The class of distinguished triangles in $\mc{C}(A)$ are declared to be those that are isomorphic to standard ones.
 For distinguished triangles in the relative homotopy category, similarly, we have the following construction.